 Drawbacks of DOOH are poor conversion rate, need to retarget DOOH viewers on other devices, lack of measurement standardization, and high placement prices.

-• What Businesses Benefit the Most from DOOH Advertising?
+What Businesses Benefit the Most from Digital OOH Advertising?

 Large-scale brands that have enough resources to advertise big and invest in innovative technology.
 As for industries, consumers expect to see DOOH messages from major retailers, food & beverage companies, fast food chains, health services, automotive, insurance, technology, and financial services.

-Types of OOH messages consumers find most useful are:
+Types of OOH screens messages consumers find most useful are:

-• Which Pricing Models are Available for DOOH?
+Which Pricing Models Are Available for Programmatic DOOH?

 The most common one is CPM, where a thousand impressions are estimated using mobile location data.
 Another one is share of voice, where the media buyer pays for the ⅛ part of the “loop”.

-• Which is the Average CPM Rate for a DOOH Ad?
+Which is the Average CPM Rate for a DOOH Media Ad?

 Average CPMs for DOOH vary from $9 to $32, making this channel one of the most expensive in the digital advertising ecosystem.

-• What are the Most Common DOOH Ad Formats?
+What are the Most Common DOOH Media Ad Formats?

 Large format aka digital billboards, spectaculars aka dynamic videos on the large screen, venue-based medium format ads, and a variety of custom rich media formats.